lowlighter/metrics/README.md

 Although not mandatory, you can generate an API key for PageSpeed API [here](https://developers.google.com/speed/docs/insights/v5/get-started) to avoid 429 HTTP errors.

-The website attached to the GitHub profile will be the one to be audited.
+The website attached to the GitHub profile will be the one audited.
 Expect 10 to 30 seconds to generate the results.

 Add the following to your workflow: